 READ SLIME SCIENCE BELOW FOR MORE ON THIS…

-Knead your slime well to reduce stickiness and improve consistency.
-Spend a couple minutes or more kneading it in your hands or even in the bowl to start.
+TIP: Knead your slime well to reduce stickiness and improve consistency.
+Spend a couple of minutes or more kneading it in your hands or even in the bowl to start.

 Slime easily fits the bill when it comes to engaging multiple age groups at the same time. keep in mind that this slime recipe is NOT edible!
 We do offer a variety of taste/safe slime recipes including an edible JELLO slime recipe!

-Now your have just made a super easy lemon scented slime recipe!
+Now you have just made a super easy lemon scented slime recipe!
 Perfect to beat the summer boredom blues or for a fun camp activity!

 THE SCIENCE BEHIND THE HOMEMADE SLIME RECIPE